-Per FERPA, Mines may disclose only the "final results" of a disciplinary proceeding conducted by Mines against a student who is the alleged perpetrator of the crime or offense to a victim of a non-forcible sex offense or another violent crime (as that term is defined in 20 U.S.C.A. § 1232g) upon written request.
+Per the Family Educational Rights and Privacy Act (FERPA), Mines may disclose only the "final results" of a disciplinary proceeding conducted by Mines against a student who is the alleged perpetrator of the crime or offense to a victim of a non-forcible sex offense or another violent crime (as that term is defined in 20 U.S.C.A. § 1232g) upon written request.
 If the victim is deceased as a result of such crime or offense, Mines will provide the results of the disciplinary proceeding to the victim's estate, if so requested.